East Brixton railway station: Reopening proposals

 View northward on Valentia Place, Brixton, under the South London line; the former East Brixton station site is just east of this location (right).

 In 2012, most of the South London Line service was incorporated into the London Overground network as part of the East London line extension project.
 Trains now run from Clapham Junction to Wandsworth Road, follow the same route to Queens Road Peckham, then join the East London line core route at Surrey Quays.
 This service runs through Brixton, East Brixton and Loughborough Junction without stopping.
 The plans were criticised for missed opportunities to create new interchange stations with Thameslink and the Victoria line.
 No stations are planned at these locations as the line is on high railway arches, making the cost of any station construction prohibitive.

 In 2014 it was suggested that a re-opened East Brixton station could provide a form of interchange with the Victoria line and Thameslink as it would be located almost exactly in the middle of the two lines.
 This was the subject of a petition to parliament.

 In March 2017, Lambeth Council started a review to see if there was a business case for reopening the station, working with Transport for London and Network Rail.

 In August 2017, Labour’s Florence Eshalomi MP and Conservative member of the London Assembly, Andrew Boff, called for the station to be re-opened.

 In August 2018, the Liberal Democrats’ Caroline Pidgeon called for the reopening of East Brixton, by launching a petition.

-In May 2022, James Bryan, the Labour Councillor for Brixton North (the ward which encompasses the former train station) made the case for the station to be reopened.
+In May 2022, James Bryan, the Labour Councillor for Brixton North (the ward which encompasses the former railway station) made the case for the station to be reopened.